Severance Center: Redevelopment

 Horne's was shuttered on July 12, 1992, after only three years of business.
 At the same time, controlling interest in Higbee's was sold to Dillard's.
 This began a short time from August 1992 to June 1995.
 Higbee's became Dillard's East (a Women's store) with the old Halle's / Horne's re-opening as Dillard's West, which carried Men's, Children's & Home merchandise.

 Severance Center which pioneered the enclosed shopping mall in Ohio was unable to compete with automobile-centric convenient big box retail or the renovated and expanded Beachwood Place and Richmond Town Square.
 With both Dillard's branches shuttered in 1995, declining occupancy, and rising criminal activity in and around the mall, plans surfaced to convert the enclosed portion into a power center.
 The Home Depot opened in the former Horne's space in 1998 and Walmart moved into the former Higbee's space a year later in 1999.

 The enclosed mall itself was reconfigured into "big box" outlets occupied by OfficeMax, Marshalls, Borders Books, Conway, Famous Footwear, and a Regal 14-screen cinema.
 The supermarket space utilized by Finast then Tops Markets was sold to local supermarket chain, Dave's Markets.

 The power center concept was initially successful in attracting shoppers back to Severance, but increasing crime, the attraction of newer retail centers, and changing consumer lifestyles brought new challenges to the center.
 In 2013, Walmart relocated from Severance to a new super center in nearby South Euclid.
 This cascaded with the closure of Border Books as part of the chain's liquidation and the 2015 closure of the Regal Cinema.
 Severance had several ownership and management changes, and the center was foreclosed of December 31, 2014, owing $38 million in debt.

-Recent developments

 Due to stagnation and then deterioration of the power center, the Severance Action Group, an outgrowth of the FutureHeights Planning & Development Committee, recognized Severance was an existential issue for Cleveland Heights over the long term and began to think about how Severance could be transformed.
 Complete with preliminary renderings, they presented to City Council on Monday (Nov.
-14) a concept for a “medically and educationally based walkable village”—including more than 500 residential units and a nearly 5-acre park.
+14) a concept for a "medically and educationally based walkable village"—including more than 500 residential units and a nearly 5-acre park.

 This proposal was presented to the Cleveland Heights Planning Commission and Board of Control for further discussion.